Special Issues Arising when Taking Evidence from State Parties

 As a general matter, because of the asymmetry in the positions between private and state parties in arbitration, the issues with taking evidence from state parties are often narrowed down to the question of what tools a private party may have to use to obtain evidence it may otherwise not be able to access.
 In that respect, the main source of rules that are relevant for taking evidence from state parties in arbitration proceedings is contained in Article 9 of the IBA Rules, which is also the provision most often relied on by state parties to resist evidence disclosure requests by the opposing parties.
 An evaluation of the specific elements and grounds of exclusion may be performed by the arbitral tribunal, at the request of a party or on its own motion, to limit or exclude certain evidence.

 Legal impediment or privilege exception in practice

 Article 9.2(b) of the IBA Rules provides protection from disclosure of evidence that may be covered by privileges under the applicable domestic law, such as the attorney–client privilege or professional privilege.

 This provision may be relied on by state parties in different contexts.
-For example, states may rely on confidentiality of ongoing investigations, tax secrecy, banking secrecy, medical secrecy or other similar domestic rules.
-In such cases, the practice of arbitral tribunals has been to consider the relevant evidence request against the relevance and materiality in light of the claims advanced in the arbitration.
-The IBA Rules contain a list of five elements to be considered by the arbitral tribunal when making a decision on such exceptions, namely:
+For example, states may rely on the confidentiality of ongoing investigations, tax secrecy, banking secrecy, medical secrecy or other similar domestic rules.
+In these cases, the practice of arbitral tribunals has been to consider the relevant evidence request against relevance and materiality in light of the claims advanced in the arbitration.
+The IBA Rules contain a list of five elements to be considered by the arbitral tribunal when making a decision on these exceptions, namely: